Ixora baileyana: Description

-Ixora baileyana is a shrub to about 2 m tall with leaves that are either stemless or have very short petioles.
+Ixora baileyana is a shrub to about 2 m tall with leaves that are either (without a stem) or have very short petioles.
 There are interpetiolar stipules about 10 mm long, and the leaves are generally broader towards the apex with an acute (pointed) tip and an obtuse (blunt) base.
 They can reach 20 cm in length and 6 cm in width, with between 9 and 14 pairs of lateral veins.

 Small scented flowers are produced in clusters in the and are more or less sessile.
 They are tubular and have four recurved lobes about 4 mm long.
 They have four stamens, of which only the tips reach beyond the corolla lobes, and a slightly longer style.
 The ovary has four locules and the stigma has four spreading lobes.

 The fruit are 4-locular drupes, red in colour, more or less spherical, and about 1 cm diameter.
 The calyx persists at the apex of the fruit.
 They contain one pale brown seed per locule, measuring about 4 mm long.